 Be there or be square.
 Ideally, as a goalie, you want to be both.

-Your goalie should be there in the correct position on the ice, and square to the puck.
+Your goalie should be in the correct position on the ice and square to the puck.
 But what does it mean to be square to the puck?

 The short and simple answer, is the shoulders and feet of a goalie (in their stance), should be perpendicular to the line drawn from the puck to the center of the net.